Harry Archer (rugby): Club career

+Archer played his last match for Workington Town against Huddersfield on Saturday 19 November 1966, he was transferred from Workington Town to Whitehaven, he made seven appearances for Whitehaven before retiring.

-International honours
+Representative honours

 Archer represented Great Britain (RL) while at Workington in non-Test matches on the 1958 tour of Australia, and New Zealand.

 Four Workington players were selected for the 1958 tour; Harry Archer, Brian Edgar, Ike Southward and Bill Wookey (later of Barrow).

-County honours

 Archer made his début, and scored a try for Cumberland against Lancashire at Derwent Park, Workington during the 1955–56 season, and he played in Cumberland's victories in the County Championship during the 1961–62 season, 1963–64 season, 1965–66 season and 1966–67 season.